santoslab/ksu-cis-501-web/src/main/rst/source/04-storage-object-diagrams/index.rst

 the storage layout.
 Match it to the above diagram.

-Visual Studio is not good at showing the handles (addresses) of objects, and VS does *not* show the difference between the stack and the heap, and it does not show that ``c`` and ``e`` hold the same handle to (that is, they *alias*) the same object, which is can be bad!
+Visual Studio does not show the handles (addresses) of objects, and VS does *not* show the difference between the stack and the heap, and it does not show that ``c`` and ``e`` hold the same handle to (that is, they *alias*) the same object, which is can be bad!
 Be careful!
+To show object handles (thus, one can tell object aliases), right-click on the objects of interest in the debugger's "Locals" view, and select "Make Object ID".

 Now, consider the code in tick: